 · Family and Friends ·

-In the tradition of his grandmother, Britannia Peter Kennon, the third owner of Tudor Place cherished the labors and traditions of the estate’s landscape.
-Britannia inherited the property from its founders, her parents.
-Her grandson Armistead Peter, Jr., honored these forebears and in many ways measured out his own life by following the garden’s rhythms and answering its demands.
-This essay by Archivist Wendy Kail traces inter-generational change within the Peter family through diaries, notes, and the natural history of Tudor Place.
+Armistead Peter Jr., the third owner of Tudor Place, cherished the labors and traditions of the estate’s landscape.
+His grandmother, Britannia Wellington Peter Kennon, inherited the property from its founders, her parents.
+She taught her grandchildren to honor these forebears and in many ways Armistead Peter Jr. measured out his own life by following the garden’s rhythms and answering its demands.
+This essay by Archivist Wendy Kail traces intergenerational change within the Peter family through diaries, notes, and the natural history of Tudor Place.

-SHOWN ABOVE.
-L to R: Anne Peter, Armistead Jr.’s granddaughter; a mid 20th-century view of the Box Knot rose garden, where time’s passing registers on the face of a sun dial from Crossbasket Castle; and a view from the South Lawn, which served the early owners as pasture and hay field.
+A mid 20th-century view of the Box Knot rose garden, where time’s passing registers on the face of a sun dial from Crossbasket Castle.